 When you are successfully matched for a Two/Three-month Program, a visiting student lives with your family from the middle of August until early October/November and attends classes in your school once the fall term begins.

 To complete the exchange, you travel to the home country of your exchange partner, live with his/her family from early February until early/late April and attend school in that country.

-If you would like to participate in an international exchange but feel that you are not quite ready for a two/three-month program, consider applying for one of CEEF’s Summer Programs to France, Spain or Switzerland.
-(Summer Programs are available only to students living in Ontario).
-For France, Canadian students spend the month of July in France or Spain and then host their visiting exchange partner in Ontario in August.
-Ontario students spend the first three weeks of July in Switzerland and then host their exchange partner in Ontario for the following three weeks.
+If you would like to participate in an international exchange but feel that you are not quite ready for a two/three month program, consider applying for one of CEEF’s Summer Programs to France or Spain (Summer Programs are available only to students living in Ontario).
+For France, Canadian students spend the month of July in France and return to Canada with their partners for the month of August.
+For Spain, Canadian students host their Spanish partners in Canada in July and then travel to Spain with their partners for the month of August.

-To find answers to some questions most frequently asked about our Two/Three- month Program, or for more information about Summer Programs to France, Spain or Switzerland just click on the Questions? menu button.
+To find answers to some questions most frequently asked about our Two/Three- month Program, or for more information about Summer Programs to France or Spain just click on the Questions? menu button.
 We hope you will decide that a CEEF student exchange is right for you!